k1mittal/Causes_of_Power_Outages/README.md

 - Test #2

-Null Hypothesis ($H_0$) - The distributions of mean affected customers for each state are the same for observations from 2005 and 2006.
+Null Hypothesis: $H_0$ - The distributions of mean affected customers for each state are the same for observations from 2005 and 2006.

-Alternative Hypothesis ($H_a$) - The distributions of mean affected customers for each state are different for observations from 2005 and 2006.
+Alternative Hypothesis: $H_a$ - The distributions of mean affected customers for each state are different for observations from 2005 and 2006.

 To evaluate the hypothesis, we used the Total Variation Distance (TVD) as the test statistic.
 TVD measures the difference between the observed distributions of mean affected customers in 2005 and 2006 across states.
 The test compares how much the observed distribution of mean affected customers for 2006 deviates from the expected distribution for 2005, assuming that the distributions should be the same under the null hypothesis.